TBen2000/Pretix2Nextcloud/README.md

 # Pretix2Nextcloud

-This tool retrieves registration data for a specific event from Pretix, compiles it into the desired Excel formats, and uploads it to Nextcloud.
+This tool retrieves registration data for a specific event from Pretix, compiles it into desired Excel formats, and uploads it to Nextcloud.
 This project was programmed for the KV-Stuttgart of the SWD-EC and is therefore not universally applicable.

 ## Setting up Pretix2Nextcloud via Docker